Orange-Cyberdefense/grepmarx/README.md

 <br />

 ## TODO
-- Add a PENDING state for when a scan is queued
 - Dynamic refresh of project states
-- Dashboard
 - Display handling of WTForms errors
 - Code dependency checking
 - Application inspection features